colorfulnotion/pubsub/README.md

-# GC Web3 PubSub
+# Awesome-Web3 PubSub

-GCWeb3 PubSub makes consuming and processing blockchain events easy.
+Awesome-web3 PubSub makes consuming and processing blockchain events easy.
 All you need is to
 1. setup a subscription to a *topic* with a filter on *attributes*, and
 2. listen for fully decoded events.

 No need for nodes, RPCs, APIs or any kind of complex decoding!

+All resources for `awesome-web3` are graciously provided by Google Cloud Web3.
+This is currently in PoC but is available to `allAuthenticated` users.

 Below is basic documentation to get started on the available topics, the attributes for each topic, and some sample filters on those attributes.

-This is currently in PoC but is available to `allAuthenticated` users.
+If you would like to contribute your topics or add your useful filters to this repo, join us on Telegram at [t.me/awesomeweb3](t.me/awesomeweb3).

 ## Quick Start Guide